2025 faculty and staff will be announced this winter.

 Elijah (Eli) Burger (they/he) is a Jewish educator with a deep love for farming, singing, and the woods.
 He has a BA from Sarah Lawrence College where he studied poetry, political economics, German, and Spanish.
 Currently, they work at Congregation B’nai Israel in Northampton, MA, where they wear many hats.
 When they are not there, they can be found trying to keep their many houseplants alive, listening to birds, watching / playing basketball, and writing songs about worms.
 This will be their second year staffing the Great Jewish Books Summer Program, and they are so excited to bask in the magic of Jewish literature with everyone!

-Yankl (Jake) Krakovsky is a theater maker, educator, and Yiddishist from Atlanta, GA.
-They have been working professionally for over a decade as an actor, puppeteer, writer, director, dramaturg, teaching artist, and clown.
-As a writer-performer, Yankl has received residencies from the Tony award-winning Alliance Theatre in Atlanta as well as the Collaborative Arts Lab in Arezzo, Italy.
-He is the director of the 2021 Yiddish/English puppet film Labzik: Tales of a Clever Pup, and a current Field Fellow with the Yiddish Book Center's Wexler Oral History Project.
+Yankl (Jake) Krakovsky (he/they) is a theater maker, educator, and Yiddishist originally from Atlanta, GA.
+They have worked professionally for over a decade as an actor, puppeteer, writer, director, dramaturg, teaching artist, and clown.
+Yankl is a current Field Fellow with the Wexler Oral History Project and incoming Translation Fellow at the Yiddish Book Center.
+He can't wait to have a great Jewish time reading great Jewish books with you!

 Staff